 Weaving the sides of a basket is fun, easy, and beautiful, but let me tell you, the bottom is extremely frustrating.
 It’s a lot of work and comes out looking terrible, but at least it’s hidden by the beautiful sides.
+In this article I will explain our experience with basket weaving.

 I bought the basket-making kit at a Boy Scout store.
 (You can see the package in my YouTube video Ancient Egypt Unit Study.
 And if you look closely, you will see it in my Ancient Greece Unit Study, at the front middle of the floor.
 I was going to make it a standing joke to have the unmade basket during each time period, but I decided to just do it after all.)
 The kit gives you tiny directions that look so difficult that it took me three years to even decide to try.
 I was not looking forward to it.